What affects cost planning for moves in Basildon

 Typical move price patterns in Basildon

-Most moves scale with time: more hours for handling and access equals higher total cost.
-Two similar properties can diverge in price when one has driveway parking and a lift booking, while the other has street parking and stairs.
+Most moves scale with time, so more handling hours usually means a higher total.
+Two similar properties can end up with very different bills when one has driveway parking and a clear entrance, while the other involves timed bays, stairs or a long communal corridor.

 Move typeTypical time rangeWhat affects duration